seralexeev/xrabbit.dev/README.md

   - 146-1.jpg
 ```

-Wired up the rear motor controller, voltage sensor, 2 step down regulators—one for the steering servo, the other for the motors and controller—and started it from the battery.
-Nothing seems to have started smoking, that's a good sign.
+Wired up the rear motor controller, voltage sensor, 2 step down regulators - one for the servo steering, the other for the motors and controller - and started it up from the battery.
+Looks like nothing smoked, that's a good sign.

 ---